 If we compare the two against each other, skiing and snowboarding cultures rest on two opposite poles.
 They not only have different gear and different styles of exploring the mountains, but they also speak differently, dress differently, and act differently.

 So, that’s why you would never witness snowboarders dressed as skiers.
 Skiers would mostly go for figure-hugging clothing style when they ski for high speeds.
-However, many skiers would also be seen wearing baggy clothes: a bigger thick jacket and baggy pants with big pockets.
+However, many skiers would also be seen wearing baggy clothes: a bigger thick jacket or snowboarding hoodies and baggy pants with big pockets.

 Same as it, skateboarders and surfers also distinguish themselves from other sports through individual clothing style and by riding different equipment.